edaehn/bitsgalore.github.io/_posts/2022-03-30-generating-lossy-access-jp2s-from-lossless-preservation-masters.md

 ## Conclusions

-Although based on a small sample dataset, this proof of concept demonstrates that both Grok and Kakadu would be suitable for generating lossy access JP2s from our preservation masters.
+Although based on only a small sample dataset, this proof of concept demonstrates that both Grok and Kakadu would be suitable for generating lossy access JP2s from our preservation masters.
 The performance of both codecs turned out to be comparable for the test data used.
 This means that with Grok we now have an open-source codec that is both sufficiently feature-rich and performant to be a viable alternative to commercial codecs like Kakadu.
-One potential hurdle for some users might be Grok's build process, which can be slightly complicated because it requires very recent versions of [CMake](https://cmake.org/) and [gcc](https://gcc.gnu.org/).
+One potential hurdle for some users might be Grok's build process, which can be slightly involved because it requires very recent versions of [CMake](https://cmake.org/) and [gcc](https://gcc.gnu.org/).
 However, using [Grok's documentation](https://github.com/KBNLresearch/jp2totiff/blob/master/doc/grok-installation.md) and [these useful additional instructions by Harvard's Bill Comstock](https://wiki.harvard.edu/confluence/display/DigitalImaging/Installing+OpenJPEG+on+Windows+10%2C+Linux%2C+and+MacOS) I found the process easier than expected in the end.
 I've [documented the full build and installation process that worked for me here](https://github.com/KBNLresearch/jp2totiff/blob/master/doc/grok-installation.md).

 ## Acknowledgements